-Syngenta is one of the leading company in the agrochemical industry which is constantly trying to optimise its supply chains so as to fulfill its aim of efficient and responsible production of food and thereby, raise the productivity.
+Syngenta is one of the leading companies in the agrochemical industry which is constantly trying to optimize its supply chains so as to fulfill its aim of efficient and responsible production of food and thereby, raise productivity.

 The cooperation with the leading container logistics, Maersk, will allow both the companies to develop solutions that will help in meeting the present as well as the future logistics needs.

 A contract was signed by Syngenta and Maersk on the 27th of November for fourth-party logistics (4PL) concept.

 Third-party logistics are taken at another level by a 4PL provider by managing resources, technology, infrastructure with other logistics providers helping the customers to design, build and provide customized supply chain solutions.
 This is included in the product offering of Maersk’s Logistics & Services and is one of the major elements of its the strategy to rise higher in supply chain management solutions.